top of page

 International award-winning Harpist and teacher Mag.
 Maria Tuturilova holds 4 master's degree with distinction from the State Music Academy "Prof. P. Vladigerov" (2000): harp in the class of Prof. Malina Christova (student of the legendary Prof. Vera Dulova in Moscow), conducting, music pedagogy, piano and organ.
 1999-2001 postgraduate degree for harp at the University of Music and Performing Arts Vienna in the class of Univ.
 Prof. A. Blovsky-Miller (member of the Vienna State Opera).
 Completed numerous harp master classes in Europe (A. Fontaine, C. Popova, Prof. E. Witsenburg, A. Schinozaki, C. Michel, I. Moretti, I. I. Roncea, P. Tassini, J. Molnar, etc.).

 As a concert harpist and harp teacher Mag.
-Maria Tuturilova has won prizes (Grand Prix and 1st prize) at over 55 international competitions and festivals for harp (Sofia, Beograd, Moscow, Munich, Italy, Argentina, Slovenia, Ireland, Spain, USA, Hong Kong, etc).
+Maria Tuturilova has won prizes (Grand Prix and 1st prize) at over 80 international competitions and festivals for harp (Sofia, Beograd, Moscow, Munich, Italy, Argentina, Slovenia, Ireland, Spain, USA, Hong Kong, etc).
 Some of her students are also prize winners of various international competitions.
+In addition to her performing and teaching career, Mag.
+Tuturilova is an established international juror (Chairperson Scandinavian Int.
+Music Competition, JSFest Jean Sibelius Int.
+Music Competition & Edvard Grieg Int.
+Music Competition, Savshinsky Int.
+Music Competition St. Petersburg, Stockholm Int.
+Music Competition, Musical Lace Int.
+Competition, etc.)

 For more information visit: